jupyter/accessibility/statement.md

 ## Edited from the [W3C accessibility statement generator](https://www.w3.org/WAI/planning/statements/generator/#create)

-## :construction: Draft Accessibility Statement for JupyterLab
+## 🚧 Draft Accessibility Statement for JupyterLab

 This is an accessibility statement from Jupyter accessibility contributors.